St Peter and St Paul's Church, Clare: The gotch

 An unusual item in the church is the gotch, a beer jug presented to the bell ringers in 1729 by the vicar, Matthew Bell.
 It is nearly 20 inch high and has a capacity of 32 imppt.
 It has a pun in its inscription campana sonant canore ("the bells ring in harmony").
 The bell and crown, embossed upon it, are a reference to the Crown Hotel which was owned by the family of the vicar.

 The church today

 The church is open for visitors every day.
-The Friends of Clare Church holds regular fund raising and social events to support the church.
-The Society for Music in Clare Church organises concerts throughout the year.
+The Friends of Clare Church holds regular fundraising and social events to support the church.
+The Society for Music in Clare Church organizes concerts throughout the year.
 There is an active branch of the Mothers' Union and a Flower Guild.

 The choir sings at every principal Sunday service.
 The church has a well-stocked shop and bookstall.
 Parking is available around the church in Clare and the nearest car park is at Clare Country Park, about five minutes away up a moderate incline.